Yupeek/django-rest-models/docs/source/quickstart.rst

-models
+Models
 ======

-create your models that will match your serilizers on the api. the only customisation to make it a non database model is the addition of the class ``APIMeta``. thanks to the RestModelRouter, this addition will choose the database with the rest_models backend as the backend to use.
+Create your models that will match your serializers on the api.
+The only customisation to make it a non database model is the addition of the class ``APIMeta``.
+Thanks to the RestModelRouter, this addition will choose the database with the rest_models backend as the backend to use.

 .. code-block:: python